Jump$tart and CEE

 Earning Income

 Compensation for a job or career can be in the form of wages, salaries, commissions, tips, or bonuses, and may also include contributions to employee benefits, such as health insurance, retirement savings plans, and education reimbursement programs.
-Lesson – Income and Compensation
+Lesson – What’s in Your Compensation Package?

 In addition to wages and paid benefits, employees may also value intangible (noncash) benefits, such as good working conditions, flexible work hours, telecommuting privileges, and career advancement potential.
-Lesson – Income and Compensation
+Lesson – What’s in Your Compensation Package?

 People vary in their opportunity and willingness to incur the present costs of additional training and education in exchange for future benefits, such as earning potential.
-Lesson – Income and Compensation
+Lesson – What’s in Your Compensation Package?

 Employers generally pay higher wages or salaries to more educated, skilled, and productive workers than to less educated, skilled, and productive workers.
 Budget Game – Core Concept

 Changes in economic conditions, technology, or the labor market can cause changes in income, career opportunities, or employment status.
-Lesson – Labor and Productivity
+Lesson – Why Do Some Jobs Pay More Than Others?

 Federal, state, and local taxes fund government-provided goods, services, and transfer payments to individuals.
 The major types of taxes are income taxes, payroll taxes, property taxes, and sales taxes.
 Budget Game – Core Concept